 This recipe is, to the best of my memory, much like an amazing, creamy, smooth, flavorful, bowl of polenta I heard about in Italy.
 Yup, you heard me right, I only heard about it — and it sounded so incredibly wonderful that I had to recreate it!

-(Truth be told, I was told about this polenta years ago . . . and I have been fantasizing about it ever since!)
+Truth be told, I was told about this creamy gorgonzola polenta years ago . . . and I have been fantasizing about it ever since!
+Why it’s taken me until now to make it, is beyond me.

-The weekends have been so cozy around here, and they’ve featured comfort foods like this one.
+The weekends have been so cozy around here, and they’ve featured all sorts of comfort foods.
 I’m ready to get a fire going in the fireplace!

 - 5 cups vegetable stock